Which Route To Take While Driving Through Mexico

+The drive through Mexico and Central America is a wonderful experience, however, it’s not an adventure for everyone.
 What type of person would like this sort of trip?
-First and foremost, you go to like to drive—if the open road turns you on then this is a great trip for you.
+First and foremost, you got to like driving.
+Any way you look at it, this trip is over 4000 miles of driving.
+If the open road turns you on, then this is a great trip for you.

-You don’t need tons of money but you should have a nice money reserve for emergencies and potential car issues.
+Even though you could rush the trip, ideally, it is better to have an open agenda that isn’t too pressured by time.
+You don’t need tons of money but you should have a nice reserve for emergencies and potential car issues.

 Places and conditions change, thus be prepared to make variations or detours altered from the original directions; though generally speaking things in Central America change slowly—except for Costa Rica where it seems different every time I go back, which has been every six months for the last decade.

-There is no one correct way of doing anything and therefore if you find a way or route that you feel is easier or less complicated, please send your comments to us at DriveMeLoco so that your information may be included in the next publication and so that the loco community gets updated—we are stronger together.
+There is no one correct way of doing anything and therefore if you find a way or route that you feel is easier or less complicated, please send your comments to us at DriveMeLoco so that your information may be included in the next publication and so that the loco community gets updated.
+We are stronger together.

 Which Route To Take While Driving Through Mexico